Meet the Steller’s Jay: Clever Black and Blue Birds

 “Here in Arcata, California, jay pairs stake claim to our yards, both front and back, and they stay all day and all year,” Jeff says.
 Researchers fit the birds with leg bands, each with a different color combination to identify them.
 “Jay pairs readily come to bird feeders, so we can see who’s who and who they are hanging out with or chasing off,” Jeff says.

 Find out why the blue jay range is expanding westward.

 Steller’s Jay Call

 These clever and social jays communicate with other birds in a variety of ways.
 Jeff says, “They have dozens of call types conveying different information.”
 These include harsh rattles and melodious notes.
 “Steller’s jays also imitate calls made by hawk species they live with,” he says.

-Steller’s Jay Nests and Eggs
+Steller’s Jay Nest and Eggs

 Adults likely mate for life.
 They engage in courtship feeding and show off by throwing their crests and vibrant blue feathers around.
 A pair gathers pine needles, twigs, grasses and mud during the breeding season.
-Then they construct a cup-shaped nest where the female incubates up to six blue-green eggs with dark brown spots.
+Then they construct a cup-shaped nest where the female lays and incubates up to six blue-green eggs with dark brown spots.

-Learn how to tell the difference between bluebirds vs blue jays.
+Next, learn how to tell the difference between bluebirds vs blue jays.